 - frightening hallucinations

-If the recreational user experiences issues with mental health or feels anxious about using the hallucinogen, they face a higher risk of having a bad experience.
+If the user has a mental health condition or feels anxious about using the hallucinogen, they face a higher risk of having a bad experience.

-Psychological distress is the adverse event most often reported after recreational use of psilocybin.
+Psychological distress is a potential adverse event after recreational use of psilocybin.
 This distress can take the form of extreme anxiety or short-term psychosis.

 Psilocybin as a treatment for depression

-Discussions are on-going about whether psychological specialists can use psilocybin and similar hallucinogens as a treatment for depression.
+Researchers have investigated whether psychological specialists can use psilocybin and similar hallucinogens to treat depression.

 Finally, though the risk is small, some psilocybin users risk accidental poisoning from eating a poisonous mushroom by mistake.

 Symptoms of mushroom poisoning may include muscle spasms, confusion, and delirium.
-Visit an emergency room immediately if these symptoms occur.
+A person should visit an emergency room immediately if these symptoms occur.

-Psilocybin is not chemically addictive, and no physical symptoms occur after stopping use.
+Current research suggests psilocybin is not addictive, and no physical symptoms occur after stopping use.
+However, further research is necessary.